nicolaujoan/bike-aggregator/README.md

 - [ ] Improve transactional tests

-- [ ] Do better business use-cases
+- [ ] Do better business use-cases and make use of services layer properly

 - [ ] Add more Integration tests